 - medical school: University of Bombay, India

-alpha thalassemia, hemaglabinopathy, Hemoglobin E or E beta thalassemia, sickle cell disease, thalassemia
+alpha thalassemia, hemoglobinopathies and children, Hemoglobin E or E beta thalassemia, sickle cell disease, thalassemia

-Dr. Mukund G. Dole is a pediatric hematologist-oncologist at Dayton Children’s Hospital and an Associate Professor of Pediatrics at Boonshoft School of Medicine, Wright State University.
-He is program director of the West Central Ohio Comprehensive Sickle Cell Center in Dayton.
+Dr. Mukund G. Dole is the interim chief of pediatric hematology-oncology and pediatric hematologist-oncologist at Dayton Children’s Hospital.
+He is also Associate Professor of Pediatrics at Boonshoft School of Medicine, Wright State University and program director of the West Central Ohio Comprehensive Sickle Cell Center in Dayton.
+In 2023, he was named Benajmin Wegerzyn Cancer and Blood Disorders Endowed Chair.

 Dr. Dole obtained his medical degree from the University of Bombay and received his General Pediatrics training at Childrens Hospital of Louisiana and LSU Medical Center, New Orleans, LA.
 He completed his fellowship in Pediatric Hematology- Oncology at the University of Michigan, Ann Arbor, MI.
 He is board certified in both General Pediatrics and Pediatric Hematology-Oncology.